Opus10/django-pgtrigger/docs/tutorial.rst

 changes, the new one will be created and the old one will be dropped during migrations.

+There are circumstances when it is undesirable to always install triggers after migrations, especially when performing complex multi-step migrations where installing a trigger midway could result in errors.
 To turn off creating triggers in migrations, configure the ``PGTRIGGER_INSTALL_ON_MIGRATE`` setting to ``False``.

-Triggers can manually be configured with the following code:
+Triggers can be programmatically configured with the following code:

 * `pgtrigger.install`: Install triggers
 * `pgtrigger.uninstall`: Uninstall triggers
 * `pgtrigger.enable`: Enable triggers
 * `pgtrigger.disable`: Disable triggers
+* `pgtrigger.prune`: Uninstall triggers created by ``django-pgtrigger`` that are no longer in the codebase.

+Triggers can also be configured with similar management commands.
+See the :ref:`commands` section for more details.

 .. note::